kleiton0x00/ppmap/README.md

 ## Usage

-Using the program is very simple you can either:
+Using the program is very simple, you can either:
-- scan a directory/file:
+- scan a directory/file (or even just the website):
 ```echo 'https://target.com/index.html' | ./ppmap```

 - or endpoint: